brisbane-elixir/elixir-multiple-nodes/tutorial.md

 :erlang.nodes
 # => [:"multinode@172.18.0.5"]
 ```
+Note that this only shows us nodes other than the current node.

 # Running functions distributed
 The most basic thing we can do is run some code on another node.
 Let's try it: